alex-w-hunt/CTF_Writeups/Hack The Box/UpDown.md

 First, this website seems to function to test the availability of other websites.
 If our input is not properly sanitized, Server Side Request Forgery (SSRF) seems like a great thing to test here.
 The next thing that seems interesting is the "Debug mode" functionality— this could lend itself to retrieving feedback from an SSRF attack or command injection if the code is passing our input to unsafe system functions.
 The final thing that stands out is the `siteisup.htb` at the very bottom, it would be worth adding this domain to our hosts file so that we can scan for other Vhosts.

-To start determining if any of these potentially vulnerabilities exist, I began by running ffuf in the background to look for Vhosts.
+To start determining if any of these potential vulnerabilities exist, I began by running ffuf in the background to look for Vhosts.
 This quickly found the `dev.siteisup.htb` vhost.
 ```
 └──╼ $ffuf -w /usr/share/wordlists/seclists/Discovery/DNS/bitquark-subdomains-top100000.txt:FUZZ -u http://siteisup.htb/ -H 'Host: FUZZ.siteisup.htb' -fs 1131